Buying Burning Man Tickets

 Join a camp with a ticket allocation.
 There are camps that are looking for members and have ticket allocations.
-Start reaching out to any camp that resonates with you and ask express interest and be upfront about your need for a ticket.
+Start reaching out to any camp that resonates with you and be upfront about your need for a ticket.
 The Burning Man board has set a new course toward emphasizing formal camps as a way to have more influence over Burning Man culture, so watch for more and more tickets being allocated toward camps in the coming years.

-Note: International camps often are both in need of feet on the street in the US and have more tickets than they have demand for.
+Note: International camps often are both in need of feet on the street in the US and have more tickets than for which they have demand.
 Reach out to as many as you can, either with interest of joining (ideally!), or at a minimum with an offer to help out with logistics in the US.
-Camping with a camp of non-US people would likely be an interesting experience, and helping them move gear, do ground work before they arrive, etc., is a service that is needed.
+Camping with a camp of non-US people would likely be an interesting experience, and helping them move gear, do groundwork before they arrive, etc., is a service that is needed.
 Reach out to enough of these camps, and you will get face value tickets, and help support a camp that has logistical issues and is contributing to the diverse experience that is Burning Man.

 Watch Craigslist for face value tickets.
-If you are in the bay area, they pop up now and then.
-Outside of San Francisco, it’s far less likely, but in Portland and Seattle a few pop up every year.
-Insist on getting full ID and contact information from the seller to ensure that the tickets are genuine, haven’t been declared lost or otherwise been cancelled.
+If you are in the SF Bay Area, they pop up now and then.
+Outside of San Francisco it’s far less likely, but in Portland and Seattle a few pop up every year.
+Insist on getting full ID and contact information from the seller to ensure that the tickets are genuine, haven’t been declared lost or otherwise been canceled.
 Any honest seller will happily provide this (they may not be willing to provide it until you are ready to hand over cash, to avoid you reporting their tickets to BM for cancellation).
 Pay via an electronic service, so you have extra protection if you need to go after a fraudulent seller.

 Pay above face value, either on eBay or StubHub.
 A few thoughts on this.
-First, I believe that there is far less chance of fraud on eBay or StubHub than on Craigslist, and better recourse in both circumstances.
-StubHub offers an outright guarantee against fraud. eBay offers certain guarantees as well, but it’s a bit less helpful.
+First, I believe that there is far less chance of fraud on eBay or StubHub than on Craigslist, and better recourse in both circumstances for fraud.
+StubHub offers an outright guarantee against fraud.
+EBay offers certain guarantees as well, but it’s a bit less robust in its protection.

-eBay. eBay offers a guarantee against fraud.
+EBay.
+EBay offers a guarantee against fraud.
 However, there are reports of ticket scammers sending an empty envelope to buyers, and eBay refusing to take any action against the seller.
 So if you do buy on eBay, make a video of you opening the envelope when it arrives, and carefully filming the tickets inside, including the numbers.
 If the tickets have been voided or are fraudulent, eBay will likely provide a recourse.

 Other ideas to stay safe with aftermarket tickets: